redwoodjs/learn.redwoodjs.com/docs/tutorial/authentication.md

 Believe it or not, that's it!
 Authentication with Redwood is a breeze and we're just getting started.
 Now let's get this site working in production.

+## One More Thing

+Remember the GraphQL Playground exercise at the end of [Creating a Contact](/docs/tutorial/saving-data#creating-a-contact)?
+Try to run that again now that authentication is in place and you should get that error we've been talking about because of the `@requireAuth` directive!
+But, creating a *new* contact should still work just fine (because we're using `@skipAuth` on that mutation).

+Simulating a logged-in user through the GraphQL Playground is no picnic though, but we're working on improving the experience!